LAW8155 : Mergers and Acquisitions

 Teaching Rationale And Relationship

-Lecture content will be provided in the form of four hour-long non-synchronous blocks of material, providing students with information regarding key issues in M&A. Small group teaching has been determined to be the most effective mode of in-person content delivery for PGT students.
+Lecture content will be provided in the form of seminars, which are scheduled as two hour-long synchronous blocks of material, providing students with information regarding key issues in M&A and allowing for the discussion of prepared work (reading and questions are provided in seminar sheets prior to the scheduled sessions).
+Small group teaching has been determined to be the most effective mode of in-person content delivery for PGT students.

 The scheduled online Q&As allow for students to ‘drop in’ and ask questions concerning course content, and the MCQ activities provide students with instantaneous formative feedback on their understanding of substantive factual course content.